Qutb Shahi tombs: Description

 The tombs form a large cluster and stand on a raised platform.
 They are domed structures built on a square base surrounded by pointed arches, a distinctive style that blends Persian and Indian forms.
 The tombs are structures with intricately carved stonework and are surrounded by landscaped gardens.
+The tombs of Sultan Quli, Jamsheed Quli, and Ibrahim Quli were the tallest structures in Hyderabad at the time of their completion.

-The tombs were once furnished with carpets, chandeliers and velvet canopies on silver poles.
+The tombs were once furnished with carpets, chandeliers, and velvet canopies on silver poles.
 Copies of the Quran were kept on pedestals and readers recited verses from the holy book at regular intervals.
 Golden spires were fitted over the tombs of the sultans to distinguish their tombs from those of other members of the royal families.

 History

 During the Qutb Shahi period, these tombs were held in great veneration.
+In 1687, during the Siege of Golconda, the tombs were converted into barracks by the invading Mughal army, and the grounds were turned into a camp.
+Guns were mounted onto the mausoleums in order to bomb the fortress.

-But after their reign, the tombs were neglected until Sir Salar Jung III ordered their restoration in the early 19th century.
+The tombs fell into disrepair until Sir Salar Jung III ordered their restoration in the early 19th century.
 A garden was laid out, and a compound wall was built.
-Once again, the tomb-garden of the Qutb Shahi family became a place of serene beauty.
+Once again, the tomb garden of the Qutb Shahi family became a place of serene beauty.
 All except the last of the Qutb Shahi sultans lie buried here.